 By now you’ve probably heard about TikTok, the short-form video app with more than a billion downloads worldwide and over 500 million active users.
 Launched in China in 2016, it entered the U.K. and U.S. markets in 2018.
 Currently it supports 15 languages and users in at least 75 countries.
 According to Google Trends, interest in TikTok as a search term peaked this summer in both the United States and the U.K., and worldwide in April 2019.

 As social media becomes more and more fragmented, social intelligence professionals need to expand their sources and methodology—potentially even before some of the enterprise software platforms do.
-As one of the newest social networks to gain mass adoption, TikTok is ripe for social listening.
+As one of the newest social networks to gain mass adoption, TikTok is ripe for social listening and understanding how to better engage with your students.
 Social intelligence professionals must lead the way in developing methodology for this new data source.
 I think it’s time we pay attention to TikTok.

 TikTok Is for Young People